BILconference/BIL/BIL Support Foundation/README.md

 ## Money flow

 Money that flows through the foundation will be returned to the BIL event after the checks clear.
 Turnaround time can be from 3-7 days for the checks to clear, and then added time to send a check back to your event.

-Digital transfers can speed up the pro
+Digital transfers can speed up the process of recieving money back to help pay for your event costs.
+Options here include: Paypal, WePay, and possibly other sources, but do know that all fees for choosen services will be taken out and paid by the reciever.